p-ssanders/tapathon-workshops/workshop/content/tanzu-network.md

-#   Create an Account on Tanzu Network
+Create an account or confirm you can login to [VMware Tanzu Network](https://network.tanzu.vmware.com/).

-TODO